apathoid/genmetoo/README.md

 emerge --sync
 ```

 3 (optional).
-Mask all the packages and unmask only needed ones:
+Mask all packages and unmask only those you need:

 - add to `/etc/portage/package.mask/genmetoo`